Vinyl LP $0 (L&L084.5)

-Hand-numbered Limited Edition of 500 copies, includes download code for the whole album.
+Hand-numbered Limited Edition of 500 copies, includes download code.

 It’s hard to believe that it’s four years since The Lucksmiths said their goodbyes — harder still that it’s twenty since they introduced themselves in the first place.
 To mark the occasion, Lost And Lonsesome and Matinée Recordings are downright tickled to announce the first-ever release on glorious 12-inch vinyl of the band’s career-defining album Warmer Corners.